School Field Trips

 FIELD TRIP AGENDA & ADD-ONS

 • Each field trip agenda is designed to maximize your time here at the Science Mill and depends on your requested activities and the number of students.
 All field trips include avatar customization, museum exploration time, and a 3D movie.
-If you requested a Learning Lab or Cross-curricular programming during the reservation process, that will also be scheduled for you.
+If you requested a Learning Lab, Science Show, or Cross-Curricular programming during the reservation process, that will also be scheduled for you.
 You will receive your unique agenda approximately 2 weeks before your field trip.

-• Time varies for each group, depending on the size of the group, and what activities are added on to your trip.
+• Time varies for each group, depending on the size of the group and what activities are added to the trip.
 As a general rule, if you are doing a basic Museum Exploration trip with a lunch break, allow a minimum of 2.5-3 hours.
-If adding a Learning Lab or the Cross-Curricular option, a minimum of 3.5-4 hours is needed.
+If adding a Learning Lab, Science Show, or Cross-Curricular option, a minimum of 3.5-4 hours is needed.

-• Learning Labs are enrichment activities about a variety of STEM topics and careers facilitated by Science Mill staff.
+• Learning Labs are 30 to 45-minute enrichment activities over a variety of STEM topics and careers facilitated by Science Mill staff.
 The Labs are offered by grade groups K-2, 3-5, and 6-8.
-Learning Labs are an additional $5 per student and must be booked on the reservation form.
-A minimum of 10 students must be registered to run a Learning Lab.
-See below for Learning Lab offerings.
+Learning Labs are an additional $6 per student and must be booked on thereservation form.

 • Yes, educators have created engaging and inquiry-based programming that closely aligns with TEKS standards.